 The Company's Board currently consists of five Directors, two of whom were independent based upon the tests for independence set forth in National Instrument 52-110 - Audit Committees ("NI 52-110").
 Graham Dickson and Michael John Kitney are independent.
-Robert Baldock is not independent as he is the Executive Chairman of the Company.
+Robert Baldock is not independent as he was the Executive Chairman of the Company until June 30, 2020.
 Cathy Zhai is not independent as she is the President, CEO and Corporate Secretary of the Company.
 Zaidi Harun is not independent as he holds the position of Vice President, Business Development of the Company.